Lenard-Balescu correction to mean-field theory: Formal argument and main difficulties

-where the long-time limit $t\sim N^r\uparrow\infty$ yields an unbounded operator on $\Ld^2_\beta(\D^2)$ in view of the Sokhotski-Plemelj formula.
-Provided that $G_N^2$ is of order $o(1)$ in the smooth topology on the timescale $t\sim N^r$, we would deduce that the error $R_N$ has negligible size $o(\frac1N)$ when averaged with a smooth test function.
-However, the only a priori estimates at hand for $G_N^2$ hold in $\Ld^2_\beta(\D^2)$ (cf.~Lemma~\ref{lem:cum-ap}): even if $G_N^2$ was known to be of the optimal order $O(\frac1N)$ in that space uniformly in time, since the operator $S_2^2$ contains a $v$-derivative, we easily check that $R_N$ would a priori be at best of order $O(\frac{N^{3r/2}}{N^2})$ when averaged with a smooth test function.
+where by the Sokhotski-Plemelj formula the distributional limit does not correspond to a bounded operator on $\Ld^2_\beta(\D^2)$.
+Provided that $G_N^2$ is of order $o(1)$ in the smooth topology on the timescale $t\sim N^r$, we would deduce that the error $R_N$ has negligible size $o(\frac1N)$ when averaged with respect to velocity against a smooth test function.
+However, the only a priori estimates at hand for $G_N^2$ hold in $\Ld^2_\beta(\D^2)$, cf.~Lemma~\ref{lem:cum-ap}: even if $G_N^2$ was known to be of the optimal order $O(\frac1N)$ in that space uniformly in time, since the operator $S_2^2$ contains a $v$-derivative, we easily check that $R_N$ would a priori be at best of order $O(\frac{N^{3r/2}}{N^2})$ when averaged with a smooth test function.
 On the intermediate timescale $t\sim N^r$ with $r<\frac23$, $R_N$ is thus of order $o(\frac1N)$, hence negligible as desired.
-In contrast, on longer timescales, more information is required on possible singularities of $G_N^2$ so as to ensure that those do not create resonances with oscillations of the long-time propagator.
+In contrast, on longer timescales, more information is required on possible singularities of $G_N^2$ to ensure that those do not create resonances with oscillations of the long-time propagator.
 Suitably unravelling such finer information is left as an open question.